-A revised edition of the book that helped shape the new monastic movement, placing the new monasticism in a context critical of both modernity and postmodernity, and emphasing a community-centred virtue ethics against Neitzschean individualism.
+A work seeing the new monasticism as critical of modernity and postmodernity, and emphasing a community-centred virtue ethics against Neitzschean individualism.

 Trade Information: LPOD